FrederikBrueckner/pickup-position-db/README.md

 Basically this is a [Hugo](https://gohugo.io/) generated website.
 We use the [Hinode theme](https://gethinode.com/) because its [data tables](https://gethinode.com/docs/content/tables/#data-tables) deliver all of the core requirements we need (sortable and searchable).

+The core data (in a normalized form) is stored in the [data.yaml](./data.yaml) file.
+A generator (written in Haskell) uses it to fill a data table and merges it with [templates](./ze-ueber-generator/templates) to fill the (index.md)[./content/_index.md] which in turn will be picked up by Hugo to create the final website.

 ## Reqiurements

  * Hugo (tested with version v0.150.0)